-Described by ́The Herald ́ as “extremely good, concise, clear, incisive and expressive”, David Danzmayr is widely regarded as one of the most talented and exciting European conductors of his generation.
+David Danzmayr is widely regarded as one of the most talented and exciting European conductors to emerge from his generation.

-Previously, David Danzmayr served as Music Director of the Illinois Philharmonic Orchestra in Chicago, where he was lauded regularly by both the Chicago Tribune and Chicago Classical Review for the performances.
-He was also the only conductor in the Chicago area who programmed a piece of American music on every concert.
+Earlier in his career, as Music Director of the Illinois Philharmonic Orchestra in Chicago, Danzmayr was lauded regularly by both the Chicago Tribune and Chicago Classical Review for his performances which always featured a work by an American composer on every program.

-David has won prizes at some of the world ́s most prestigious conducting competitions, including a 2nd prize at the International Gustav Mahler Conducting Competition and prizes at the International Malko Conducting Competition.
-For his extraordinary success, he has was awarded the Bernhard Paumgartner Medal by the Internationale Stiftung Mozarteum.
+David is a prize winner of some of the world´s most prestigious conducting competitions including the International Gustav Mahler Conducting Competition and the International Malko Conducting Competition.
+He has also been awarded the Bernhard Paumgartner Medal by the Internationale Stiftung Mozarteum.

 David Danzmayr received his musical training at the University Mozarteum in Salzburg where, after initially studying piano, he went on to study conducting in the class of Dennis Russell Davies.
 He finished his studies with the highest honours.

-David was strongly influenced by Pierre Boulez and Claudio Abbado in his time as conducting stipendiate of the Gustav Mahler Youth Orchestra and by Leif Segerstam during his additional studies in the conducting class at the Sibelius Academy.
-Subsequently, he gained significant experience as assistant to Neeme Järvi, Stephane Deneve, Carlos Kalmar, Sir Andrew Davies and Pierre Boulez, who entrusted Danzmayr with the preparatory rehearsals for his own music.
+Danzmayr was also strongly influenced by Pierre Boulez and Claudio Abbado in his time as conducting stipendiate of the Gustav Mahler Youth Orchestra and by Leif Segerstam during his additional studies in the conducting class of the Sibelius Academy.
+Subsequently he gained significant experience as assistant to Neeme Järvi, Stephane Deneve, Carlos Kalmar, Sir Andrew Davis and Pierre Boulez, who entrusted Danzmayr with the preparatory rehearsals for his own music.